 On the practical side, several algorithms have been introduced recently [5, 6, 7, 8].
-Most of them propose to use multiple reduction trees depending on the hierarchy.
+Most of them propose to use different reduction trees depending on the hierarchy.
 However, the focus is set on reducing the running time without explicitly taking communication into consideration.
 In [8], Dongarra et al. propose a generic algorithm implementing several optimizations regarding pipelining of computation, and allowing to select different elimination trees on platforms with two levels of parallelism.
 They provide insights on choosing the appropriate tree, a binary tree being for instance more suitable for a cluster with many cores, while a flat tree allows more locality and CPU efficiency.
 However, neither theoretical bounds nor cost analysis are provided in these studies.
 Moreover, even if cache-oblivious algorithms are natural good candidates for reducing communication requirements at every level, they are not good candidates for large parallel implementations.
-We thus focus on cache-aware algorithms.
+We thus focus on cache- and parallelism- aware algorithms.

 In the first part of this paper we introduce a performance model that we refer to as the Hierarchical Cluster Platform (HCP) model.
 Provided that two supercomputers might have different communication topologies and different compute nodes with different memory hierarchies, a detailed performance model tailored for one particular supercomputer is likely to not reflect the architecture of another supercomputer.
 Hence the goal of our performance model is to capture the main characteristics that influence the communication cost of peta- and exa- scale supercomputers which are based on multiple levels of parallelism and memory hierarchy.
 We use the proposed HCP model to extend the existing lower bounds on communication for direct linear algebra, to account for the hierarchical nature of present-day computers.
 We determine the minimum amount of communication that is necessary at every level in the hierarchy, in terms of both number of messages and volume of communication.

-Moreover, to the best of our knowledge, there is currently no algorithm targeting hierarchical platforms with more than two levels, nor any lower bound on communications for such platforms.
+Moreover, to the best of our knowledge, there is currently no algorithm targeting hierarchical platforms with more than two levels, nor any lower bound on communication for such platforms.

-In the second part of the paper we introduce two multilevel algorithms for computing QR and LU factorizations (ML-CAQR and ML-CALU) that are able to minimize the communication at each level of the hierarchy, while performing a reasonable amount of extra computations.
+In the second part of the paper we introduce a multilevel algorithm for computing the QR factorization (ML-CAQR) that is able to minimize the communication at each level of the hierarchy, while performing a reasonable amount of extra computations.
+We note that we have also developed two multilevel algorithms for the LU factorization (1D-ML-CALU and 2D-ML-CALU).
+However we restrict our study to the QR factorization here.
+We refer interested readers to the technical report [9] for more details about the multilevel LU algorithms.
 These recursive algorithms rely on their corresponding 1-level algorithms (resp.
 CAQR and CALU) as their base case.
 Indeed, CAQR and CALU are known to attain the communication lower bounds in terms of both bandwidth and latency with respect to the simpler one level performance model.